sonnylazuardi/sonnylazuardi/README.md

 ### Hi there 👋  I'm Sonny

-I'm a ux engineer [@Grab](https://grab.com) working on design plugins, prototypes and apps to make designers work easier and to experiment what's possible with design and code.
+I'm currently a ux engineer [@Grab](https://grab.com) working on design plugins, prototypes and apps to make designers work easier and to experiment what's possible with design and code.

 I open sourced some side projects on @github.
 Check out some projects below 👇